-The behavior of Is under the -L option is changed to conform to the documentation.
-If the argument to the -L option is a symbolic link, Is displays the target filename and the statistics for the target file.
-If the final target file does not exist, Is displays no information.
+The behavior of ls under the -L option is changed to conform to the documentation.
+If the argument to the -L option is a symbolic link, ls displays the target filename and the statistics for the target file.
+If the final target file does not exist, ls displays no information.